abdo643-HULK/Mobile-Security/exercises/ex2/ex2.md

     grep $(whoami) /etc/passwd | awk 'BEGIN { FS = ":" }; { print $1 }'
     ```

+## Answer:

+The first one writes the result in a file in the tmp directory while the second command prints the name out.

+This doesn't work on macos because users are stored in a seperate db

 # 2.3

 ## You need to mount an USB thumbdrive whose device file is /dev/sdd1 to ~/usb with the following constraints: